Samarth-M123/Simple_Text_Editor/README.md

 On opening the program, the command-line asks the user for his/her name, and adds it as a prefix to any and all filenames.
 Following that, the command-line will begin with '$[insert-name]:'
 The text editor will be somewhat similar to Vim.

+IMPORTANT: Currently, whenever a command is run, a value error is raised.
+Please fork this repository and fix any error you see before issuing a pull request.
+Thank you.